reasonml/ReasonNativeProject/README.md

 ## Reason via `npm`

 Example project using Reason as an `npm` dependency.

-> Note: This example will be rapidly changing.
-It is not officially supported
-> yet.
-Always reclone the repo each time you try it out (rebasing is not
-> sufficient).
+Use this as a template to quickly start a new project, or just try out `Reason`.

 ## Get Started: